kencochrane/docker-guidebook/docker-guidebook.rst

 Docker Daemon
 =============
-The Docker daemon needs to be running on your system to control the containers.
+The Docker daemon needs to be running on your system to manage the containers.
 The daemon needs to be run as Root so that it can have access to everything it needs.

 Starting the daemon
 -------------------
-There are two ways to start the daemon, you can start it using an init script so that it starts on system boot, and manually starting the daemon and sending to the background.
+There are two ways to start the daemon, you can start it using an init script so that it starts on system boot, or manually starting the daemon and then sending it to the background.
 The init script is the preferred way of doing this.
 If you install Docker via a package manager you already have the init script on your system.

-To start it manually you need to use a command like this.
+To start the Docker daemon manually you need to use a command like this.

 ::